 Advertisement

-Microsoft has released monthly cumulative updates for all supported operating systems.
-The updates primarily focus on fixing discovered bugs and vulnerabilities, but may also include new features.
-The updates are now available on Windows Update.
+Microsoft has released cumulative updates for all supported operating systems.
+The Patch Tuesday updates primarily focus on fixing discovered bugs and vulnerabilities, but may also include new features.
+The updates are now available in Windows Update.

 css.php